 Security and Prosperity through World-Class Science

-Over its thirty-five year history, the Department of Energy has shifted its emphasis and focus as the needs of the nation have changed.
+Over its forty year history, the Department of Energy has shifted its emphasis and focus as the needs of the nation have changed.
 During the late 1970s, the Department emphasized energy development and regulation.
 In the 1980s, nuclear weapons research, development, and production took a priority.
 With the end of the Cold war, the Department focused on environmental clean up of the nuclear weapons complex and nonproliferation and stewardship of the nuclear stockpile.

 In the 2000s, the Department’s priority has been ensuring the nation’s security and prosperity by addressing its energy, environmental and nuclear challenges through science and technology solutions.
 The Department has sought to transform the nation’s energy system and secure leadership in clean energy technologies, .pursue world-class science and engineering as a cornerstone of economic prosperity, and enhance nuclear security through defense, nonproliferation, and environmental efforts.